apache/mxnet/docs/tutorials/python/mnist.md

 ## Multilayer Perceptron

 We first use [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) to solve this problem.
-We define a multilayer perceptron by using MXNet's symbolic interface.
+We'll define the multilayer perceptron using MXNet's symbolic interface.
 The following command creates a place holder variable for the input data.

 ```python